What is Paddle?

 Paddle is PCI DSS SAQ A Compliant - this means that we do not directly store card information and are PCI Compliant for web transactions only.
-As a result, any sellers who use Paddle for software sales cannot store, process and transmit cardholder data either physically or virtually.
+As a result, any companies who use Paddle for software sales cannot store, process and transmit cardholder data either physically or virtually.

 An example of a transaction that isn’t compliant is when a seller takes their buyer’s card details over the phone and processes a payment for software using the payment link themselves.
-The only way our software sellers can use Paddle for sales is through integrating our payment link into a working website or app.
+The only way our customers can use Paddle for sales is through integrating our payment link into a working website or app.